Freed from slavery (finished high school).

 Drove across North America 3 times.
 Lived in Whistler, Canada.

-Lived in Whistler and Lake Tahoe, California.
+Lived in Canada and California.

-Drove all over the West Coast.
 Backpacked Mexico.
 Lived in Utah.

 Traveled through Western US and to Vancouver.

 Backpacked NSW & QL, Australia.
 Lived in NYC.

 Traveled to Russia, Netherlands and France.
 Lived in Switzerland.

 Backpacked Italy and Turkey.
 Lived in Sydney, Australia.

 Traveled to NY, Lisbon, Spain and Moscow.
 Lived in Sydney.
 Traveled through the middle of

 Australia.
 Backpacked from Bali to Eastern Indonesia.
 Snowboarded and sailed in New Zealand.

 Lived in New Mexico, hitchhiked to California.
 Visited Baja, Mexico.
 Snowboarded and